1 - Organization management

 Before you begin

-This guides describes how to manage roles and permissions in Greenhouse with the help of TeamRoles and TeamRoleBindings.
+This guide describes how to manage roles and permissions in Greenhouse with the help of TeamRoles and TeamRoleBindings.

 While all members of an organization can see the permissions configured with TeamRoles & TeamRoleBindings, configuration of these requires OrganizationAdmin privileges.